Posted on Thursday, April 11, 2013

 "It's important for students to have a diverse experience, one that includes plenty of critical thinking and engagement," Bowen says.
 "It also takes courage to begin that kind of experience, but at HWS the tools are in place to help you prepare."

-Conjing "Chong Chong" Zhong '13 is a Teaching Fellow in the Economics Department and worked for two summers conducting research with Associate Professor of Economics Darrin Magee.
-She is a member of Omicron Delta Epsilon, the international economics honor society, and serves on the Student Advisory Board of Centennial Center for Leadership.
+While at HWS, Conjing "Cynthia" Zhong '13 was a Teaching Fellow in the Economics Department and worked for two summers conducting research with Associate Professor of Economics Darrin Magee.
+She was a member of Omicron Delta Epsilon, the international economics honor society, and served on the Student Advisory Board of Centennial Center for Leadership.
 In fall 2012, Zhong studied abroad in Copenhagen, Denmark.
 Off campus, Zhong has worked for DFS Galleria where she served as an intern with the company as a product sales manager and a team leader.
-Following graduation, Zhong will join DFS as a management trainee in Hong Kong.
+Following graduation, Zhong joined DFS as a management trainee in Hong Kong.

-Bowen Wang '14 is the recipient of the Irving Bentsen '54 Prize of Mathematics and Computer Science Department and a Hobart International Student Scholarship.
+Bowen Wang '14, a mathematics and economics double major, was the recipient of the Irving Bentsen '54 Prize of Mathematics and Computer Science Department and a Hobart International Student Scholarship.
 He is a member of Phi Sigma Kappa fraternity.
 Bowen studied abroad in Brussels, Belgium, where he worked at KPMG Advisory.
 Prior to that, he interned at Oakum Bay Capital, LLC, conducting research and building models on various investments for the portfolio manager.
 He also has worked on the trading floor at Bank of China dealing with various markets.
-In summer 2013, Bowen will intern as a summer analyst under the Investment Banking division of J.P.
+In summer 2013, Bowen interned as a summer analyst under the Investment Banking division of J.P.
 Morgan Chase.
+Following graduation, Bowen began a full-time position as a High Yield Market Risk Analyst at the J.P.
+Morgan Chase Headquarters in New York, N.Y.

-Ruiting "Brezeck" Wang '14 is a co-founder of the HWS Investment Club and he plays intramural basketball.
-Through the Colleges, he has participated in various finance-related activities, including Early Leaders Case Competition of Simon School of Business, and CME Group Commodities Trading Challenge.
-In summer 2013, Brezeck will intern as a summer analyst under the Investment Banking division of J.P.
+Ruiting "Brezeck" Wang '14 was co-founder of the HWS Investment Club and played intramural basketball while at HWS.
+Through the Colleges, he participated in various finance-related activities, including Early Leaders Case Competition of Simon School of Business, and CME Group Commodities Trading Challenge.
+In summer 2013, Brezeck interned as a summer analyst under the Investment Banking division of J.P.
+Morgan Chase.
+After graduating in May 2014, Brezeck began a full time position as an analyst for J.P.
 Morgan Chase.